influxdata/docs-v2/content/telegraf/v1.27/configure_plugins/template-patterns.md

 ]
 ```

-would result in the following Graphite -> Telegraf transformation.
+This results in the following Graphite to Telegraf metric transformation.

 ```text
 us.west.cpu.load 100